Modern Slavery Statement

 Cost of Living Crisis

-The current cost of living crisis has heightened our awareness of the importance of due diligence regarding Modern Slavery and the identification of vulnerable people because of this.
+The ongoing cost of living crisis has heightened our awareness of the importance of due diligence regarding Modern Slavery and the identification of vulnerable people because of this.
 We are mindful that the pressure caused by this crisis will increase pressure on retailers, customers, suppliers, and employees.

 Within Pedigree Wholesale